We have found the fixed bed

 smaller 32mm wastepipe pushfit fittings.
 The final elbow swivels to

-align with the slideunder tank or can be easily withdrawn and an
+align with the slide-under tank via a flexible hose or it can be easily

 extension